rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

     *   In its C# `Update()` method, it calls the corresponding `update()` function within the Lua script.
     *   It securely exposes necessary C# objects (like the parent `Node`) to the Lua environment, allowing the script to manipulate the game world (e.g., `node.transform.position = new_position`).

-Because the script's actions are channeled through a C# component, any state change happens within the C# object model, making the process transparent to the Visual Editor.
+Because the script's actions are channeled through a C# component, any state change happens within the C# object model, making the process transparent to the Visual Editor and the Piece.Framework.

 #### Available Interpreters